Samsung/tizen-docs/docs/application/native/guides/text-input/autofill-manager.md

     #include <autofill_manager.h>
     ```

 3. To use the Autofill manager library, create an autofill manager handle.

-   The autofill manager handle is used in other autofill manager functions as a parameter.
+It is used in other autofill manager functions as a parameter.

    ```c
    void